ccfd/courses/cs2_lab02.md

 ## 1. Introduction
 Numerical approximation of the definite integral is one of the basic algorithms used in the engineering computations.
-Note that we can only approximate the value of definite integral as the result of definite integration is scalar value (single number).
+Note that we can only approximate the value of the definite integral as the result of the definite integration is a scalar value (single number).
 Indefinite integrals can not be computed (solved) using methods discussed during this course.

 ## 2. Newton-Cotes quadratures for integration.

-The idea of numerical integration is reduced to the selection of the appropriate quadrature for the integrated function called the integrand.
+The idea of numerical integration is reduced to the selection of the appropriate quadrature for the integrated function $f(x)$.
+The function $f(x)$ is called the integrand.
-Dependent on the required accuracy of approximation of the definite integral, several different types of Newton-Cotes quadratures can be choosen, e.g., trapezoidal or the Simpson integration rules.
+Dependent on the required accuracy of approximation of the definite integral, several different types of Newton-Cotes quadratures can be choosen, e.g., mid-point, trapezoidal or the Simpson integration rules.